k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/10_tdm_generic_broadway_flows.md

 ### TDM Orchestration Flows

 The TDM orchestration flows manage the execution on each task's entity.
-The following orchestration flow are executed by the [TDM execution process](/articles/TDM/tdm_architecture/03_task_execution_processes.md#main-tdm-task-execution-process-tdmexecutetask-job) on each task's entity:
+The following orchestration flows are executed by the [TDM execution process](/articles/TDM/tdm_architecture/03_task_execution_processes.md#main-tdm-task-execution-process-tdmexecutetask-job) on each task's entity:

 - [**TDMOrchestrator**](/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md#step-4---tdm-orchestration-flows) - this flow runs on every LU of a [load and/or delete task](/articles/TDM/tdm_gui/14_task_overview.md#task-types)  execution.
 It encapsulates all Broadway flows of the TDM task into a single flow.
 It includes the invocation of all steps such as initiation activities, running the delete and/or load flows, managing the TDM execution process as one transaction, error handling and statistics gathering.